nikemitosis/LC-LabyrinthianFacilities/change.md

  - Disable preprocessor symbols
    - SetSeed
    - Verbose flags
- - Confirm whether cave vents can't spawn on client due to this mod

 ### New Features
  - Overhauled tile placement
    - Map Size
-     - At most, 10% of all active tiles can be deleted
+     - At most, 20% of all active tiles can be deleted
      - There is now a minimum amount of tiles that can exist at any given time
        - This minimum is much greater than what would typically generate before
      - There is now a maximum amount of tiles that can exist at any given time